Jewelry Blog

 Mining was first developed in Pre-Columbia by the Muzo indigenous people.
 It took over 500 years for the Spanish to take over their mines.
 Once they brought back the emeralds that they had taken from the indigenous people to Europe, the global market for the Columbian emerald began.

-During the course of the 19th and 18th centuries, emerald mines have been the central issue of many civil wars and political problems.
+During the 19th and 18th centuries, emerald mines were the central issue of many civil wars and political problems.
 Even today, illegal emerald mining and illicit trade still represent a troubling concern in Colombia.

-The most famous emerald mine in Colombia is the Muzo mine in the western Boyacá province.
-Other Colombian mines that have a long history of producing emeralds are the Coscuez mine, Las Pavas, and La Pita in the Western belt, and the Chivor mine, the Somondoco mine, and the Gualí mine in the Eastern belt.
+Colombia’s most famous emerald mine is the Muzo mine in the western Boyacá province.
+Other Colombian mines with a long history of producing emeralds are the Coscuez mine, Las Pavas, and La Pita in the Western belt and the Chivor mine, the Somondoco mine, and the Gualí mine in the Eastern belt.

 Why Are Colombian Emeralds Best?

 Colombian emeralds make up between 70% to 90% of the global emerald market.
-The majority of Colombian emeralds were found in the Boyacá province and the Cundinamarca department, located in the Eastern Ranges of the Colombian Andes.
+Most Colombian emeralds were found in the Boyacá province and the Cundinamarca department, located in the Eastern Ranges of the Colombian Andes.
 Some of the most famous Colombian emerald mines include Muzo, Coscuez, and Chivor.

-The Muzo mine continues to be the most significant emerald mine in the world.
-Not only does it produce a large number of Colombian emeralds, but it also yields a specific type of emerald, completely unique to this mine.
+The Muzo mine remains the most significant emerald mine in the world.
+Not only does it produce many Colombian emeralds, but it also yields a specific type of emerald, completely unique to this mine.
 Emeralds from the Muzo mine have a grassy-green color with slight yellow hues.
 Colombian emeralds that come from other mines usually contain a much darker shade of green.

 What makes Colombian emeralds the best emeralds in the world is their quality.
 To be more precise, Columbian emeralds are the purest emeralds ever found.

-Their host rock – the rock that miners dig them out from – lies behind their purity.
-While other emeralds are found in magmatic, or igneous rocks, Colombian emeralds are dug out of sedimentary rocks.
-These types of rocks contain high levels of saline, which gets rid of iron impurities inside the emeralds.
+Their host rock – the rock miners dig them out from – lies behind their purity.
+While other emeralds are found in magmatic or igneous rocks, Colombian emeralds are dug out of sedimentary rocks.
+These rocks contain high levels of saline, which removes iron impurities inside the emeralds.

 The vibrant green color of Colombian emeralds comes from chemical elements such as beryllium, chromium, and vanadium.
 These chemical elements produce a unique green hue that makes almost every Colombian emerald unique.

-The most valuable Colombian emeralds have a dark green hue, but you can only find them in the deepest Colombian mines.
+The most valuable Colombian emeralds have a dark green hue, and they can only be found in the deepest Colombian mines.

 No Oil vs. Oiled Colombian Emeralds